University of South Carolina Men's Rugby

 The team is proud of its success over the past few years and is excited to build upon it even further in the coming spring semester.
 Carolina will have three home matches (Kentucky, Tennessee, and Florida) and three away matches (LSU, Georgia, and Vanderbilt) in the spring matrix, and their performance will determine eligibility to compete for the national championship in May.
 The Gamecocks expect to perform well in the spring and hope to add to their successes from this and past semesters.

-USC Rugby holds at #11 in RugbyMag's Top 25
+Carolina Rugby holds at #11 in RugbyMag's Top 25

 Columbia, SC - In another SEC Rugby-versus-Atlantic Coast matchup, South Carolina defeated in-state rival Clemson for the second time this season with a final score of 25-19.
 The Gamecocks finish the fall season undefeated at 9-0 (6-0 in regulation time) as they now prepare for the Southeastern Rugby matrix in the spring.
 South Carolina's first match will be at home against the Kentucky Wildcats on Saturday, February 4th.